and Tinnitus

 Experiencing tinnitus is not uncommon during pregnancy and many women who have been experience it claim that as soon as they give birth relief is apparent.
 Researchers have found several reasons why tinnitus is more likely to occur during this time.
 For example, the changes in the structure of our bodies during pregnancy triggers our nervous systems to rewire themselves, therefore leading to complications with regards to other bodily processes such as the ability to hear properly.

-When I became pregnant, my doctor monitored my pressure across my entire term.
+When I became pregnant, my doctor monitored my across my entire term.
 As blood pressure increased, so did my tinnitus.
 My obstetrician pointed out a relationship between the two; every time anything changed in regard to my blood pressure, you could completely see and hear it immediately effecting my tinnitus.
-Translating the change or difference into sound was really easy with this specific .
+Translating the change or difference into sound was really easy with this specific disorder.
 There was something akin to a whoosh replacing the constant ringing sound that had been lurking in my head for years prior to becoming pregnant.
-The one advantage of this buzzing is that it allowed me to track changes in my body’s well being relatively quickly (especially when taking note of these changes became more of a priority after my pregnancy into play).
+The one advantage of this buzzing is that it allowed me to track changes in my body’s well being relatively quickly (especially when taking note of these changes became more of a priority after bringing my pregnancy into play).

 When we become pregnant, tinnitus tends to get more severe.
 As women, the stress of the changes that occur during pregnancy can be hard on us and cause our tinnitus to worsen.
-While it is normal to have fears about such a changing event, it is important for women during this time to make all efforts for their health and wellbeing as well, including avoiding stressful situations as much as possible.
+While it is normal to have fears about such a changing event, it is important for women during this time to make all efforts for their and wellbeing as well, including avoiding stressful situations as much as possible.

 Remember to keep the health of your newborn and your own in mind.
 Do away with any negative thoughts and create an atmosphere of love, relaxation and comfort.
-Continue taking your and eating healthy meals, although don’t worry about gaining weight during this time!
+Continue taking your exercise and eating healthy meals, although don’t worry about gaining weight during this time!

 As a woman, pregnancy may come with some complications.
 Increased stress and trouble sleeping are only two examples of the many issues that pregnant women experience.
 Many women also report hearing strange noises, such as ringing in the ears, while they are pregnant.
 It’s smart to take steps to reduce your stress as well…